Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Numerical tests

-We now proceed to a 2D test, by considering a two-dimensional magnetic field.
+We then consider a two-dimensional magnetic field.
 That is, we take $\mathbf{B}$ as in \eqref{eq:mag_angle}, with

 Physically, this means that the magnetic field grows stronger as we get closer to the upper and right parts of the domain, with a maximum strength of 0.2.
-We then perform numerical tests with magnetic field angles of $\theta=45^\circ$, and $\theta=90^\circ$ in \eqref{eq:mag_angle}, respectively, on a grid consisting of $64\times 64$ cells, with a time step of $\Delta t = 4$e-8s.
+We then perform numerical tests with magnetic field angles of $\theta=45^\circ$, and $\theta=90^\circ$ in \eqref{eq:mag_angle}, respectively on a uniform and perturbed grid consisting of $64\times 64$ cells, with a time step of $\Delta t = 4$e-8s.
 We will refer to this as test case 2.
+We will only present one figure for each of the tests, as the results obtained on the perturbed mesh are essentially the same as those obtained on the uniform mesh.